lrvick/security-token-docs/Use_Cases/GPG/Advanced_Setup.md

 You should ideally perform these steps from an "airgapped" system, such as from a Linux Live-CD not connected to the internet.

+One such Live-CD that has the needed tools is [Airgap](https://github.com/lrvick/airgap)

 Unlike the "Simple Setup" steps, this will result in your Master key being offline and only subkeys will exist on the Security Token.
 This will mean your Security Token will lack the Certify permission, meaning it will not be able to